 Written submissions on the proposed plan may be made by any body or person —

-(a) within a period determined by the Commission, which period must be not less than 2 months after the day on which the notice under section 26GZA is published in the Gazette; and
+(a) within a period determined by the Minister, which period must be not less than 2 months after the day on which the notice under section 26GZA is published in the Gazette; and

-(b) by delivering or posting them, so that they are received within that period at an address designated by the Commission.
+(b) by delivering or posting them, so that they are received within that period at an address designated by the Minister.

 [Section 26GZB inserted by No. 49 of 2000 s.
-44.]
+44; amended by No. 38 of 2007 s.
+101(1).]

 26GZC.
 Referral of plan to other bodies

-(1) If in the opinion of the Commission the proposed plan may affect the functions of a body that is responsible for the planning for, or management of, a natural resource, the Commission must submit the proposed plan to that body.
+(1) If in the opinion of the Minister the proposed plan may affect the functions of a body that is responsible for the planning for, or management of, a natural resource, the Minister must give the proposed plan to that body.

-(2) The Commission may submit the proposed plan to any other body or person it thinks appropriate.
+(2) The Minister may give the proposed plan to any other body or person the Minister thinks appropriate.

-(3) A plan submitted under subsection (1) or (2) —
+(3) A plan given under subsection (1) or (2) —

-(a) is to be as it may be modified by the Commission after considering submissions made under section 26GZB; and
+(a) is to be as it may be modified by the Minister after considering submissions made under section 26GZB; and

 (b) in any case is to be accompanied by a summary of those submissions.

-(4) If any such body or person considers that the Commission should amend the plan, it may within one month after receipt of the proposed plan under subsection (1) or (2), in writing, request the Commission to make the amendment.
+(4) If any such body or person considers that the Minister should amend the plan, it may within one month after receipt of the proposed plan under subsection (1) or (2), in writing, request the Minister to make the amendment.

 [Section 26GZC inserted by No. 49 of 2000 s.
-44.]
+44; amended by No. 38 of 2007 s.
+65, 101(1) and (2).]

 26GZD.
 Modification of plan

-The Commission may modify the proposed plan as it thinks fit to give effect to —
+The Minister may modify the proposed plan as the Minister thinks fit to give effect to —

 (a) submissions made under section 26GZB; and